Jasapetek/Jasa-Toolkit/README.md

 # M5Stack-Flipper-Toolkit

+## 📜 License & Attribution
+This repository includes files from multiple sources.
+Some have been modified or improved for better usability.

+I do **not** claim ownership of these files unless explicitly stated.
+If you are the original creator and would like credit or removal, please open an issue or contact me.

+⚠️ **Use at your own risk, and ensure compliance with the original licenses of each file!**

+---

 ## 📌 About
 This repository contains various files, scripts, and firmware that I use in my videos for **M5Stack** and **Flipper Zero** projects.
-Some files are republished from other sources, while others have been modified or remastered for better usability.
+Some files are republished from other sources, while others have been fixed or remastered.

-⚠️ **Disclaimer:** I do **not** claim ownership of these files unless explicitly stated.
-If you are the original creator and would like credit or removal, please open an issue or contact me.

 ---

 ## 📂 Contents
+- 📡 **NRF24L01 jamming scripts**
 - 🔗 **M5Stack & Flipper Zero integration files**
 - 🛠 **Firmware, schematics, and tools**
 - 📜 **Miscellaneous scripts sourced from other repositories**